 To keep myself sharp and field-ready during the two busiest birding seasons of the year, spring and fall, I visit a trail network in the west end of Ottawa called Shirleys Bay Waterfront Trail: NCC Greenbelt Trail 10.
-As a gym is to a weightlifer, NCC Greenbelt Trail 10 is to this birder; it is where I bird to strengthen and sharpen my birding skill set.
-It is also along these trails that I have seen and heard many wonderful things.
+As a gym is to a weightlifter, NCC Greenbelt Trail 10 is to this birder; it is where I bird to strengthen and sharpen my birding skill set.
+It is also along these trails that I have seen and heard many beautiful things.
 For example, a cold front swept over eastern ON overnight from 26-27 August 2015.
 On 27 August, I was up at 3:00 AM, standing outside and listening to birds streaming overhead my house in Barrhaven.
 There I stood, smiling from ear to ear, enthralled in my own little world.
 Later that morning, I drove to the trail, arriving at approximately 5:30 AM and for the next 30 minutes, stood and watched as hundreds of warblers, Veeries and Rose-breasted Grosbeaks streamed past.
 The moon was taking its final bow of the night, as a warm glow arose from the horizon to the east.
 These birds were the last of the night-fliers, many of which subsequently provided examples of their nocturnal call notes from the trees nearby.
-By the time the sun rose, the hustle and bustle of a busy night was through and silence had fallen over the forest…
+By the time the sun rose, the hustle and bustle of a busy night were through, and silence had fallen over the forest.

 Photo: Occasionally, the rewards were great at the sparrow field.
 Take for example this fine, point-blank view of a Clay-colored Sparrow in basic (fall/winter) plumage.
 Basic birds often show the lovely buffy blush throughout the head and chest that this bird shows.
 A fall Clay-colored Sparrow is the utter epitome of “subtle beauty.”